Musings from ”the Other Side”

 And then it hit me.
 When we ask the questions, don’t look any further for the answers than yourself.

-This is where contextual leadership comes in.
+This is where Leading by Context™ comes in.
 Regardless of where you are and what is happening in your career or your life, ask yourself:

 - What context am I creating for myself so that living in balance, purpose and joy can show up?
 Having balance, purpose and joy in your life is a ‘way-of-being’ exercise not a doing exercise.
 What context for your life are you designing so that you can live into the life you declare?